kjhscs2425/project-3-make-a-discord-bot-v2-goldiefever/proposal.md

 # Proposal

 When a user says: countdown
-My bot will respond by: asking the user what they want to count down from, and count down from that, ending at blastoff!
+My bot will respond by: asking the user what they want to count down from, and count down from that, ending at Blastoff!

 When a user says: there's a bee in the sea
 My bot will respond by: adee adee, holy macaroni